emsesp/docs/Console.md

-EMS-ESP has a telnet server that enables clients to connect using a telnet client such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or natively via the OS like this example with [Windows 10](https://www.technipages.com/windows-10-enable-telnet).
+EMS-ESP has a telnet server that enables clients to connect using a telnet client such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or natively via the OS like this example with [Windows](https://www.technipages.com/windows-10-enable-telnet).
 The port is 23.

-If you're using an ESP32 you can also access the console via a USB Serial port, using baud 115200.
+You can also access the console via a USB Serial port, using baud 115200.

 The console will give you more insight into the EMS bus traffic, MQTT queues and the full device information its capturing.
 It behaves similar to a Unix/Linux shell.
 Some of the most common commands are: